Retrograde Cricopharyngeus Dysfunction (R-CPD)

 „Carbonated drinks are hell.
 The air doesn’t make me feel sick immediately, but I have severe chest pain.
 I have this pain every day so I can’t do much.
 Sometimes I hit my chest hard and try to force the air out.“

-The sphincter is the culprit
+The sphincter muscle is the culprit.

 Hope: Targeted injections